 What he's saying is simple and yet complex at the same time.
 Sitting around waiting for the time to be right, for the phone to start buzzing with referrals, for the golden opportunity is a waste of time.
 Let me be clear, I'm not suggesting that's what mediators are doing but I do believe that the dominant narratives have a bigger impact than we think.

 I'm also pretty confident that mediators could be a whole lot more effective in the way the go about their business.
+(There are some excellent tools and insights in this FREE eBook to help you get started)

 We need to make a conscious decision to go out there are make it happen, and we need to do it now.